andresmunozit/node-js-application-development-lfw211/08_ASYNCHRONOUS_CONTROL_FLOW/asynchronous_control_flow.md

 ```

-If a value is returned from `then`, the `then` method will return a promise that resolves to that
+If a value is returned from `then`, the `then` method returns a promise that resolves to that
 value:
 ```js
 // 08_ASYNCHRONOUS_CONTROL_FLOW/examples/promises/promises-3.js